chris-greening/spyrograph/_posts/2023-04-08-customizing-the-origin-of-our-geometric-visualizations-using-python-and-spyrograph.md

 ---
-title: "Customizing the location of our visualizations using Python and Spyrograph"
+title: "Customizing the origin of our geometric visualizations using Python and Spyrograph"
 date: 2023-04-08 20:23:00 -0500
 categories: Python
 header: